MimiValsi/MimiValsi/README.md

 - 👋 Hi, I’m @MimiValsi
 - 👀 I’m interested in science and coding
-- 🌱 I’m currently learning HTML, CSS and specially Go
+- 🌱 I’m currently learning HTML, CSS, JS and specially Go
 - 📫 How to reach me ...

 <!---